tanzim99901/Face_recognition_Raspberry_Pi/README.md

 Detailed instructions on how to install and use the library has already been provided on the previous link.

+# OpenCV library

+Follow the instruction here to install the OpenCV library on your Raspberry Pi: http://www.deciphertechnic.com/install-opencv-python-on-raspberry-pi/

+(Should take about 2-3 hours on a Raspberry Pi)

 # Procedure
 (Tested with only one user for now)